Raathigesh/Raathigesh.github.io/_posts/2015-08-23-TypeScript 'For-of' Loop.md

 Well that sucks.

+> UPDATE: As [Sabry](https://twitter.com/sabry1991) pointed out in the comment, For-In should be used to iterate over the properties of an object and should not be used with arrays.
+[The MDN documentation discusses this further.](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/for...in)

 ## TypeScript / ES6 Is To Rescue
 We can use the For-of loop of ES6 in TypeScript today if you are using the very latest version of TypeScript.